the practical kitchen

 Then, turn the dough out onto a generously floured counter.
 It's very sticky dough, and the flour will prevent it from sticking.
 Dust the top lightly with flour too — just enough so your hands don't stick.

-Whole wheat dough can feel particularly fragile during this process, so, if it helps, you can slide a bench scraper or plastic bowl scraper under the edges of the dough to help lift and fold the dough edges over the middle.
+Whole wheat dough can feel particularly fragile during this process, so, if it helps, slide a bench scraper or plastic bowl scraper under the edges to help lift and fold the dough edges over the center.

 The dough may stick to your hands slightly, but that's okay.
 You want it to stretch, not tear, so don't stretch it past its breaking point.
 Use a light touch and flour your hands or the bench scraper as needed to prevent sticking.